liuly0322/ics/docs/homework/hw1.md

    - 52-61 corresponds to 0-9
    - 62 corresponds to + and 63 corresponds to /.
 3. If the subgroup is less than 6 bits, add 0 to its lower position.
 4. If the last group is 8 bits, add "==" to the end of the encoded string.
-If the last subgroup is 16 bits, add just one "=".
+If the last group is 16 bits, add just one "=".

 > For example, in order to convert "M", first write it as binary:01001101.
 The first subgroup is 010011(19), corresponds to "T".
 The last subgroup is 010000(added 4 zeros), corresponds to "Q"(16).
 Since the last group is 8 bits, we should add \"\=\=\" at the end of the encoded string to indicate this.
 The final base64 encoding is "TQ==".

 (1) Convert ASCII string "\t\n\r" to base64.
+Hint：'\t', '\n' and '\r' are "escape characters", you can search for information about "escape characters" online if you don't know where to get the ASCII values of them.
+You can also try to program in C to help you get the ASCII values.

 (2) Give a example where base64 encoding can be used.